brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

 Ta-daaaa!

-* overdub functionality (if it works, remove MIDI control of input volume)
+* remove MIDI control of input volume)
-* overdub MIDI key
-* (fix trig?)
-* remove s.plotTree from Player file
-* do not add reverb built-into the patch
 * update PDFs score and midi mappings to include in repo
 * Make a nice clean version of Jeff's drawing (hardware connections diagram)
-* include jmess in repo
 * Explain where to change MIDI knob mappings for use of a different keyboard (and/or tell which numbers we are using so anyone could change their keyboard to use those numbers)

 ## Microphones Routing